Tanking: Disadvantages

+On the other hand, fielding bad teams to acquire high draft picks is not necessary for building a perennial championship contender.
+For example, after the Kansas City Chiefs hired Andy Reid to be their new head coach after the 2012 season, the team would make the playoffs in three of the next four seasons, including a 12-4 record and a division title in the 2016 season.
+During the following year's NFL draft, the Chiefs, who were picking at the back end of the first round due to their 2016 success, traded up with the Buffalo Bills to select quarterback Patrick Mahomes tenth overall.
+Mahomes, who was not regarded as a surefire quarterback prospect at the time he was drafted, became a main contributor to the Chiefs' dynasty in the 2020s, as he has led the team to six consecutive division titles, six consecutive AFC Championship appearances, four Super Bowl appearances, and three Super Bowl championships since he became Kansas City's starting quarterback in 2018.
+Other key contributors to the Chiefs' dynasty, such as defensive tackle Chris Jones and tight end Travis Kelce, were drafted in the second and third rounds, respectively, while wide receiver Tyreek Hill, who was a key part of the Chiefs' Super Bowl LIV victory and success from 2016 to 2021, was drafted in the fifth round.

-While tanking can be a successful strategy in eventually building a winning team, it alienates fans in the midst of the rebuilding process as fans are frustrated by losing teams.
+While tanking can sometimes be a successful strategy in eventually building a winning team, it alienates fans in the midst of the rebuilding process as fans are frustrated by losing teams.
 During the Astros' rebuilding years of 2011–2013, when they lost an average of 108 games per season, the team's attendance was cut in half, and one game had a television rating of 0.0.
-The Sabres have also seen dips in attendance since their rebuilding years in the 2010s and have also been described as a "toxic environment".
+The Sabres have also seen dips in attendance since their rebuilding years in the 2010s, have not made the playoffs at all since the alleged tank of 2014-15, and have also been described as a "toxic environment".

-Tanking can lead to strife with players' unions, as tanking teams choose rookies on inexpensive contracts over free agents wanting multimillion-dollar deals.
+Tanking can also lead to strife with players' unions, as tanking teams choose rookies on inexpensive contracts over free agents wanting multimillion-dollar deals.

 Leagues also see tanking as a threat to their existing revenue streams.
 For example, the NBA sees this as a potentially major issue, since one of the largest drivers of revenue generation for professional leagues is gate receipts.
 Tanking has been shown to drastically reduce attendance and thus hurt the NBA's bottom line.